 - Using the same inhale breath sweeping the arms up overhead.

-- Exhale index fingers come to the crown of the head, to the forehead, the nose, the the lip and back to the heart like a waterfall tumbling over smooth stones.
+- Exhale index fingers come to the crown of the head, to the forehead, the nose, then the lips and back to the heart like a waterfall tumbling over smooth stones.

 - Each inhale envision vibrant, light energy flowing into your body and on your exhale let go of negativity in any of its forms.